bluejsx/BlueJSX/README.md

 # VanillaJSX

 ### Just a pure Javascript with JSX syntax.
-####⚠️Caution
+#### ⚠️Caution⚠️
 - This is still in Draft phase!
 ### Features
-- Component based!
+- Component Based Developing!
 - JSX syntax!
 - NO complex framework!
 - NO virtual DOMs!
 - No Re-rendering by its framework, easier for developers to understand the behavior
 - Less Learning Difficulty than React
 - Just use your JS skills!
-- If you want to change DOM attributes, JUST SET VALUE BY YOURSELF
+- If you want to change DOM attributes or texts, JUST SET THEM BY YOURSELF!
 - TS support

 ---